 - For best results, clean with the camera in a stable position on a desk or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Note that [Clean now the provided improve much improve much.] - Dots of light may appear in captured images or on the shooting screen if the sensor is affected by cosmic rays or similar factors.
-By selecting [Clean now to ], their appearance may be suppressed (p.391).
+Note that [Clean now \\\\] may not be available immediately after cleaning. - Dots of light may appear in captured images or on the shooting screen if the sensor is affected by cosmic rays or similar factors.
+By selecting [Clean now text], their appearance may be suppressed (p.391).